 Dental Hygiene Program

 The University of Maryland School of Dentistry, Division of Dental Hygiene offers undergraduate programs which lead to the Bachelor of Science degree.
 Two types of students are admitted to this program: 1) Bachelor of Science or Baccalaureate degree seeking students who have completed two years of pre-professional course work; and 2) Degree Completion students who are Registered Dental Hygienists (RDHs) and are graduates of associate degree or certificate Dental Hygiene programs who wish to complete the course work to obtain the Bachelor of Science degree.
-3) Master's in Public Health Program at the UM School of Medicine's Department of Epidemiology and Public Health for BS degree hygienists who wish to earn a master's degree.

 The Dental Hygiene Program at the University of Maryland School of Dentistry combines an outstanding curriculum with the state-of-the-art advantages of the dental school environment.
 The School of Dentistry has the dual distinction of being the first dental college in the world and a recognized leader in scholarship, research and service.
 Dental hygiene students and dental students work together to provide patient care and participate in ongoing research and community service programs.